gesturelabs/a3cp/docs/modules/audio_feed_worker/README.md

 ## Purpose
 Captures live audio from a local input device (e.g., microphone) and streams it to downstream modules in real time.
-Acts as the source for all audio-derived data such as waveform-based classification, transcription, and recording.
+Acts as the source for all audio-derived data such as waveform-based classification, transcription, and logging.

 ## Responsibilities
 - Open and manage access to the selected audio input device
-- Stream raw audio buffers with consistent sample rate and chunk size
+- Stream raw audio buffers with consistent sample rate and internal buffer size (`chunk_size`)
 - Timestamp each buffer accurately for synchronization
 - Forward audio chunks to downstream consumers (e.g., SoundClassifier, SpeechTranscriber)
 - Signal availability/failure of audio input to orchestrating modules